sharkdp/bat/README.md

 #### Highlighting `--help` messages

-You can use bat to colorize help text: `$ cp --help | bat -plhelp`
+You can use `bat` to colorize help text: `$ cp --help | bat -plhelp`

-But you may want to use a wrapper around this:
+You can also use a wrapper around this:

 ```bash
 # in your .bashrc/.zshrc/*rc